sarxos/webcam-capture/README.md

 ### Required JARs

 If you are not using Maven nor any other dependency manager, you can simply download ZIP file containing all required JARs.
-ZIP for version 0.3.1 is available for download **[here](http://repo.sarxos.pl/maven2/com/github/sarxos/webcam-capture/0.3.4/webcam-capture-0.3.4-dist.zip)**.
+This ZIP is available for download **[here](http://repo.sarxos.pl/maven2/com/github/sarxos/webcam-capture/0.3.4/webcam-capture-0.3.4-dist.zip)**.

 ## News